-We were married in Manila in January 2000.
+I was on vacation visiting my wife in the Philippines.
+It was the second week of September over 20 years ago.
+We were married in Manila in January.
 My spousal immigration visa application from the United States hadn’t been processed and approved yet.
-(Thankfully, my wife joined me at our new home in Central Illinois two months later.)
+Thus, I took a two week vacation in September of that year to visit my new bride.
+(Thankfully, my wife joined me at our new home in the Midwest two months later.)

 We had been shopping at a SM Mall.